LinkUS West Broad Corridor Transit-Oriented Development Plan

 What is Transit-Oriented Development?

-Transit-Oriented Development (TOD) is typically defined as dense, walkable and bikeable mixed-use development within a five to 10 minute walk of a transit stop that supports vibrant, well-connected communities that are less dependent on cars to access jobs, retail, restaurants, educational opportunities and open spaces.
+Transit-Oriented Development (TOD) is typically defined as dense, walkable and bikeable mixed-use development within a five to 10-minute walk of a transit stop that supports vibrant, well-connected communities that are less dependent on cars to access jobs, retail, restaurants, educational opportunities and open spaces.

 The Purpose